History and Timeline

 - PETA and others meet with the EPA to discuss concerns about restructuring the Tier 1 battery to include more current non-animal methods as well as non-test methods and OSRI.

-- The EPA publishes two related Federal Register Notices on October 21:
+- The EPA publishes two related Federal Register notices on October 21:

-- To avoid unnecessary costs and duplicate assays that will be of no value, the OMB sends a letter to the EPA mandating that they promote and encourage test order recipients to submit existing chemical data to the EPA in lieu of performing all or some of the Tier 1 assays and that the EPA should accept this data as sufficient to satisfy the test orders to the greatest extent possible.
+- To avoid unnecessary costs and duplicate assays that will be of no value, the OMB sends a letter to the EPA mandating that it promote and encourage test order recipients to submit existing chemical data to the EPA in lieu of performing all or some of the Tier 1 assays and that the EPA should accept this data as sufficient to satisfy the test orders to the greatest extent possible.
 PETA responds to this mandate by sending a letter of agreement to the OMB.

-- The OECD Countries Activities Regarding Testing, Assessment and Management of Endocrine Disrupters Workshop is held in Copenhagen, Denmark, in September.
+- The OECD Countries’ Activities Regarding Testing, Assessment and Management of Endocrine Disrupters Workshop is held in Copenhagen, Denmark, in September.
 This workshop begins the process of reviewing all endocrine-related activities at the OECD and developing guidance on how to assess endocrine activity of chemicals, focusing on, among other things, reducing the use of animals.

 - The seventh VMG-NA meeting is held in Arlington, Virginia, in November.
 The EPA presents its validation efforts for the non-animal methods to be included in the EDSP Tier 1.

-- The EPA announces that it intends to submit a request to the OMB to expand the ICR from the List 1 chemicals to include the testing of additional chemicals under the Safe Drinking Water Act (SDWA).
-PETA responds with comments reiterating its numerous concerns about the original ICR, most of which had not yet been addressed, and once again urging adoption of an integrated, tiered strategy for identifying endocrine disruptors.
+- The EPA announces that it intends to submit a request to the OMB to expand the ICR from the List 1 chemicals to include the testing of additional chemicals (List 2) under the Safe Drinking Water Act (SDWA).
+PETA responds with comments reiterating its numerous concerns about the original ICR, most of which have not yet been addressed, and once again urging adoption of an integrated, tiered strategy for identifying endocrine disruptors.